The Secret to Longevity and Healthy Hearts: A Minestrone Recipe for Soup Nights

 2 tablespoons grated Asiago cheese (I used parmesan cheese)

 Heat oil in a Dutch oven over medium-high heat.
 Add onion, basil, oregano, and garlic to pan; sauté 5 minutes or until onion is tender.
-Add squash and next 3 ingredients (through fennel); sauté 5 minutes.
-Stir in 1 cup water, broth, and tomato paste; bring to a boil.
-Reduce heat, and simmer 10 minutes or until vegetables are crisp-tender.
-Stir in pasta; cook 8 minutes, stirring occasionally.
+Add squash and the following 3 ingredients (through fennel); sauté 5 minutes.
+Stir in 1 cup water, broth, and tomato paste; boil.
+Reduce heat, and simmer for 10 minutes or until vegetables are crisp-tender.
+Stir in pasta; cook for 8 minutes, stirring occasionally.
 Add chard; cook 3 minutes.
-Add beans; cook 2 minutes or until thoroughly heated.
+Add beans; cook for 2 minutes or until thoroughly heated.
 Stir in pepper.
 Serve with cheese.

 Latest Instagrams